f37/f37.github.io/projects/SnaKI/index.md

 # SnaKI

-Was a longer project, getting the Google DeepMind Atari action into the snake game.
+Getting the Google DeepMind Atari action into the snake game.
 More Videos follow...

+Basically this algorithm learns a strategy to succed in a Game without any prior domain knowledge.
+The Agent perceives its environment and gets rewards/punishments after each action.
+When starting the algorithm the agent makes random movements and slowly learns from its mistakes converging to perfect policy.

 ## DQN
 Performs perfect on its environment, but needs very long for training calculation.